jolly-io/Data_Engineering_Notes/README.md

         - Is the source data in good shape for immediate downstream use?
 And for how long?

           `Batch Ingestion`: is a convenient way to process stream of events in large chunks based on a predetermined time interval or on a preset size threshold.
 E.g an entire day's worth of data can he handled in a single batch.
 This is a practical and widely used way of processing data for analytics and machine learning.
-          `Streaming Ingestion`: is providing continuous, near real-time  ingestion in a
+          `Streaming Ingestion`: is providing continuous, near real-time fashion data ingestion.
+In this case, data is provided shortly after it is produced.

 -  `Transformation`
 -  `Serving`